aklinker1/vite-plugin-web-extension/README.md

 export default defineConfig({
   ...
   plugins: [
+    vue(),
     browserExtension({ ... }),
-    vue(),
   ],
 });
 ```

-> The plugin order doesn't matter

-You can now use the framework in your popup, options page, or content scripts!
+You can now use the framework anywhere!
+In your popup, options page, content scripts, etc.

+See `demos/vue` for a full example.

 ## Advanced Features